MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Custom.md

 ```

 ### -GroupBy
-Specifies that this cmdlet formats the output in groups based on a shared property or value.
+Formats the output in groups based on a shared property or value.
 Enter an expression or a property of the output.

-The value of the *GroupBy* parameter can be a new calculated property.
+The value of the GroupBy parameter can be a new calculated property.
 To create a calculated, property, use a hash table.
 Valid keys are:

 - Name (or Label) \<string\>
 - Expression \<string\> or \<script block\>